-At 31 years old, self-help writer Lisa Cleary experienced a mass layoff, a tumultuous breakup after three years, the subsequent start of a new job, and two unexpected moves all in three months.
+At 31 years old, I experienced a mass layoff, a tumultuous breakup after three years, and two unexpected moves — all in three months.

-Irony was at its best: Cleary coached others on finding happiness and, as a never-married single female, and one without children — she felt unworthy of it, particularly when it came to a lasting relationship.
+Irony was at its best: I coached others on finding happiness.
+And as a never-married, single female without children, I felt unworthy of it, particularly when it came to a lasting relationship.

-How to Survive a Breakup: When all of your friends are birthing their second child is Cleary’s snarky account of her meltdown.
-She discusses how a breakup at this age, while much less extreme than a divorce, feels juvenile, particularly when others are settling down.
+How to Survive a Breakup: When all of your friends are birthing their second child is my snarky account of my meltdown.
+I discuss how a breakup at this age feels juvenile, particularly when others are settling down.
 But why don’t we celebrate walking away from toxic relationships the same way we celebrate walking down the aisle?

-Cleary ditches the cheerleader mantra in this how-to guide to share her awkward story from beginning to end.
-She explains the Burning Feelings, how it feels to live alone for the first time, and why she hates her friends — all from the perspective of everyone’s go-to bridesmaid.
+I ditch the cheerleader mantra in this how-to guide to share my awkward story from beginning to end.
+I explain the Burning Feelings, how it feels to live alone for the first time, and why I hate my friends — all from the perspective of everyone’s go-to bridesmaid.

-Cleary’s hilarious portrayal of getting over the toxic milestone mentality at her age will help you get over your breakup — and then over yourself.
+My portrayal of getting over the toxic milestone mentality at my age will help you get over your breakup — and then over yourself.